BJP to back Nitish even after polls: Bihar Deputy CM Samrat Choudhary | Politics

 ''The BJP is comfortable with Nitish Kumar, who has led the NDA in Bihar since 1996.
 So Nitish was (the leader) yesterday, he is so today and will remain so tomorrow,'' said the former state BJP chief.

+He also claimed, ''Nitish Kumar has himself said so many times that it was because of late Atal Bihari Vajpayee, he became the chief minister.
+Even RJD president Lalu Prasad had become the CM with BJP's support.
+But he took a divergent path''.

+''On the other hand, with Nitish Kumar we have the situation that he is working under the leadership of Prime Minister Narendra Modi on the national level, while in Bihar he is our leader,'' Choudhary said.

 Asked about speculations that 47-year-old Nishant, who has so far stayed away from public life, may enter politics in the near future, Choudhary replied, ''It is a personal decision of Nitish ji and an internal matter of the JD(U).
 Whatever they decide, the BJP will be with them as an alliance partner.''
-The deputy CM also made light of the buzz generated by his predecessor Tejashwi Yadav, the current leader of the opposition, through a number of populist promises, claiming ''he is just an appointee of his father Lalu Prasad.
-The day Lalu ji names someone else, say Tej Pratap Yadav or Misa Bharti, as his successor, nobody will even take note of Tejashwi''.
+About another NDA partner Chirag Paswan, a union minister who heads the Lok Janshakti Party (Ram Vilas), he said the young MP from Hajipur was ''a tall leader who lends strength to the coalition''.

+The BJP leader was also confident of the NDA winning ''more than 200 seats'' of the 243-strong assembly in the upcoming polls, thanks to the growth witnessed by the state under the ''double engine government''.

+The term ''double engine'' is used by BJP leaders to refer to the party being in power at the Centre as well as in a state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)